 IMPORTANT!
 Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled.CLICK HERE for More Details.

-Each year since 1947, a 1,200-pound bronze cherub mysteriously appears atop the Ayres Clock the day before Thanksgiving until Christmas Eve.
+Each year since 1947, a 3-foot-tall, 1,200-pound bronze cherub mysteriously appears atop the Ayres Clock the day before Thanksgiving and stays there until Christmas Eve.

 Medium type: Bronze

 SW corner of Meridian and Washington Sts., Indianapolis, IN, 46204

 © 2020 - Arts Council of Indianapolis - All Rights Reserved.

 Disclaimer: The Arts Council of Indianapolis provides this database and website as a service to artists, arts organizations, and consumers alike.
 All information contained within the database and website was provided by the artists or arts organizations.
 No adjudication or selection process was used to develop this site or the artists and organizations featured.
 While the Arts Council of Indianapolis makes every effort to present accurate and reliable information on this site, it does not endorse, approve, or certify such information, nor does it guarantee the accuracy, completeness, efficacy, timeliness, or correct sequencing of such information.